FrankBoesing/FlexiBoard/README.md

 ![](extras/ESP8266/pictures/flash_step4.png?raw=true)

-After that, you can run FlexiBoard_TalkToESP8266.ino and enter the following command into the console to update the ESP8266-Firmware:
+After that, you can run FlexiBoard_TalkToESP8266.ino and enter the following commands into the console to update the ESP8266-Firmware:

 ## Update Firmware
 1.Make sure TE(terminal equipment) is in sta or sta+ap mode